docker/compose/design/architecture.md

 Let's take pulling an image as a demonstrated example:

-1. Instruct the Distribution layer to pull a particuler image.
+1. Instruct the Distribution layer to pull a particular image.
 The distribution layer places the image content into the _content store_.
 The image name and root manifest pointers are registered with the metadata store.
 2. Once the image is pulled, the user can instruct the bundle controller to